Lomray-Software/react-mobx-manager/README.md

 );
 ```

-Connection mobx store to manager and you're good to go!
+Connect mobx store to manager and you're good to go!

 ```jsx
 import { withStores } from '@lomray/react-mobx-manager';